c3rb3ru5d3d53c/binlex-rs/README.md

 ### 🚀 Feature: Binlex Now Disassembles Binaries Using Virtual Images

 #### ❓ Why This Change?
-While disassembling virtual images may use more RAM, it provides key benefits:
+While disassembling virtual images provides several key benefits:
 - **⚡ Improved Speed and Accuracy**: By abstracting the disassembler from specific binary formats, binlex operates more efficiently, offering better performance and accuracy.
 - **🔄 Enhanced Flexibility**: This method allows binlex to handle various binary formats seamlessly.

 #### 💾 Managing RAM Usage
-To offset the increased RAM usage, binlex includes a **file mapping feature**:
+To prevent increased RAM usage, **binlex** includes a **file mapping feature**:
 - **📂 Cache on Disk**: You can cache mapped images directly on disk, reducing the need for RAM.
 - **💽 Optimized Storage Solutions**: Using a ZFS or BTRFS pool can help you efficiently manage storage when caching images.
-- **🚀 Improved Performance with Caching**: Cached runs often achieve **up to twice the performance** by leveraging a write-once, read-many approach.
+- **🚀 Improved Performance with Caching**: Cached runs often achieve better repeat performance leveraging a write-once, read-many approach.

-By caching virtual images, binlex maintains high performance while conserving RAM, making repeat runs faster and more efficient.
+By caching virtual images, **binlex** is able to perform at increased speeds, making repeat runs faster and more efficient.

 ## Why Rust?